hmrc/api-notification-queue/README.md

 ## Endpoints

+#### *Prerequisite data set-up*
+The endpoints below require some dependent data to already exist.

 ### POST `/queue`

-Payload must be text based, e.g. XML.
+Payload must be text based, e.g. XML. \
 If a `notification-id` header is supplied then this is used as the notification ID otherwise it is generated when each notification is saved.
-This id will be used for retrieving the notification.
+This id will be used for retrieving the notification. \
 The `api-subscription-fields-id` header must be included in the request.
+The ID used must match a `fieldsId` that exists in the `subscriptionFields` table in the `api-notification-queue` database in the environment you are testing in. \
-The client ID will be retrieved from the `api-subscription-fields` service.
+The client ID will be retrieved from the `api-subscription-fields` service.\
+The conversation ID must be populated.

 ```
 curl -v -X POST \
   http://localhost:9648/queue \
   -H 'Accept: application/xml' \
   -H 'Content-Type: application/xml' \
+  -H 'X-Client-ID: {clientId}' \
+  -H 'X-Conversation-ID: {conversationId}' \
-  -H 'api-subscription-fields-id: d2a985e9-dbef-4bb6-bd8d-4e9e9594473f' \
+  -H 'api-subscription-fields-id: {fieldsId}' \
   -d '<xml>foo</xml>'
 ```

 #### Response

-201 Created status and the Location header will contain the URL, e.g. `/notification/ba544f92-b2dd-413e-becf-874b35eb3724`.
+201 Created status and the Location header will contain the URL, e.g. `/notification/ba544f92-b2dd-413e-becf-874b35eb3724`. \
+A record will also be created in the `notifications` table in the `api-notification-queue` database.

 ---